lee-kyungho/lee-kyungho.github.io/Research.md

 [Python/Stata Program](https://github.com/lee-kyungho/pysdtest)

 ###  Work in Progress
-Optimal Product Similarity in Copyright Policy \
+Copyright and Competition: Estimating Supply and Demand with Image Data \
 (with Sukjin Han)

 ### Publications